Twisted Reasons (now available in paperback, audiobook and e-versions!)

 The Expo Affair

 The Expo Affair is a narrative memoir of international intrigue and romance that took place in the exotic setting of Expo70 in Osaka, Japan.
 As a host at the Ontario Pavilion, the author was approached by three Czechoslovak hostesses who wanted to defect to Canada.
 Notables such as former Prime Minister Pierre Trudeau, External Affairs Minister Mitchell Sharp and General George Kitching play a role, as do individuals who have since become prominent in Canada as businessmen, artists and ambassadors.

 Publisher: P.R.A.
 Publishing

 My second collection of poems, written in many different countries at many different times in my life, these poems examine existential themes with beautiful, expressive language and images.
-Pre-order it now at a discount prior to its release on April 6th!

 The Waffle and the Pancake

 This is a whimsical take-off on the Brothers Grimm Hansel and Gretel fairy tale.
 When out picking berries for their sick mother in the forest, Alexandra and Nicholas get lost and are chased by a wicked witch.
 Their shouts wake the friendly giant, Borbas, who comes to their rescue.
 But there is a lot more fun and scary stuff you and your children or grandchildren will enjoy....

 Rainbow Vintner - (now available in paperback, audiobook and e-versions!)